MarkEWaite/jenkins-bugs/README.md

 Moved the assertions into Jenkinsfile so they can be coded in groovy.

 Not clear why the job missed the second change I submitted.

+Tue Oct 12 05:59:12 PM MDT 2021

+JGit version of this job is reporting none of the interesting commits.
+It only reports commits that I run from the git command line.
+I don't understand how there is any difference between them, yet that is the behavior I see in multiple jobs.